Court docs: 2-year-old nearly died from fentanyl, couple charged

 Martinez told the caseworker that his child may have become exposed to the fentanyl by cuddling with him because he “sweats a lot,” court documents said.

-Both admitted the children have access to the bathroom and that they used the fentanyl in that bathroom just prior to their son showing signs he had been exposed to the drug, according to court documents.
+Both admitted the children have access to the bathroom they kept the fentanyl in and that they used the drug in that bathroom just prior to their son fell unconscious, according to court documents.

 The boy tested positive for the drug, according to court documents.